 We would like to thank our shepherd Hans Wegener for all the support, patience, and valuable comments he has handed during the course of this work.
-We would also like to acknowledge the Foundation for Science and Technology and ParadigmaXis, S.A., which have partially funded this work through the grant SFRH / BDE / 33298 / 2008.
+We would also like to thank all the participants of the Frameworks & Environments writer's workshop, led by Richard P. Gabriel: Brian Foote, Eduardo Guerra, Ricardo Lopez, Sebastian Günther, Thomas Cleenewerck, and Youngsu Son.
+Finally, we would like to acknowledge the Foundation for Science and Technology and ParadigmaXis, S.A., which have partially funded this work through the grants SFRH/BDE/33298/2008 and SFRH/BDE/33883/2009.